holdenlee/risk/readme.md

 * Negatives mean that defender wins with that many armies remaining, and attacker has 1 army left.
 * Positives mean that the attacker wins with that many armies left, INCLUDING the army that stays behind.
 (This is why 0 and 1 will not occur.)

+# Implementation details

+Probabilities of individual battle outcomes are hardcoded in `probs`.

+Uses dynamic programming, done "automatically" in the `Memo` monad.